CTCycle/ADSORFIT-model-fitting/README.md

 ### 3.1 Navigation menu

-**1) Run ADSORFIT UI:** launch ADSORFIT to access the main user interface, which is organized into two distinct tabs.
-The first tab is designed for performing core computational tasks such as fitting adsorption models to isotherm data and preprocessing data.
-The second tab provides an interface for reviewing and adjusting key adsorption model parameters.
+**1) Run ADSORFIT UI:** Launch ADSORFIT to access the main user interface, which is organized into two distinct tabs.
+The first tab allows users to perform essential computational tasks, such as fitting adsorption models to isotherm data and preprocessing datasets.
+The second tab provides an intuitive interface for reviewing and adjusting critical adsorption model parameters.
+Users can specify the maximum number of iterations for data fitting and choose whether to automatically infer column content based on their names.
+Additionally, users can opt to save multiple CSV files, where the best model is selected and releated results are displayed.
 Below are snapshots illustrating the layout and functionality of main UI:

 ![Solver UI snapshot](ADSORFIT/commons/assets/solver_UI.png)